Dare to Dream JR

 Reviews

-“This will bring more opportunities to Vernal for the people that have talent and want to show others and for others to see the great people of Vernal.”
+“This has brought – and will continue to bring – more opportunities to Vernal for the people that have talent and for others to see the great people of Vernal.”

 “All of their shows are magnificent.
 It’s amazing what the community can do with the arts!
 I love the theatre and I love the performances it puts on.”